 Spotify | Apple Music | TIDAL | Bandcamp

-In 2018, Ganser released their debut LP Odd Talk (via No Trend Records), to favorable coverage from The New York Times, Billboard, Stereogum, and other publications.
-Building on their dissociative disorder namesake, the music is sometimes frenzied ("PSY OPS"), sometimes contemplative ("Revel"), probing on questions of anxiety, intimacy, and avoidance.
-Ganser continues to make bright black music for space transmissions and panic attacks, recently releasing single "Pastel,” which led to their inclusion on numerous year-end lists.
+Their debut, Odd Talk, was released in 2018 on No Trend Records to favorable coverage from The New York Times, Billboard, Stereogum, and other publications.
+Building on their dissociative disorder namesake, their music is sometimes frenzied ("PSY OPS"), but sometimes contemplative ("Revel"), probing on questions of anxiety, intimacy, and avoidance.

 Their new single “Bad Form” will be released in July and they will be performing at Riot Fest 2019.

 “Ganser uses ingredients that hark back to the era of Gang of Four, Siouxsie and the Banshees, the Raincoats and the Fall.” - The New York Times

 “Bassist and vocalist Alicia Gaines sings, smothering you in anxiety.
 Fronting the Chicago-based post-punk outfit Ganser -- rounded out by Nadia Garofalo, Brian Cundiff, and Charlie Landsman -- Gaines pierces a cloud of scratchy guitars and static.” - Billboard

 “The Chicago postpunk four-piece Ganser have been releasing EPs full of dark, meditative, weirdly pretty goth-inflected postpunk.” - Stereogum